 Costs: The JD doesn't go that far, especially with the Petra entrance fee and little rip-offs.
 US$30-40 a day min.

 Note the Petra entrance fee has been creeping up slowly for years until recently.
 During 2011 it increased from 40JD to 60JD to eventually an astronomical 90JD by 2013 (1-Day Visitor, overnight is cheaper).
-With regional issues and a drop in visitors, rates reduced back to 50JD (60JD for 3 days) in 2016.
+With regional issues and a drop in visitors, rates reduced back to 50JD (60JD for 3 days).
 Entry is also included on the Jordan Pass which is only 20JD more than normal entry at the gate.
 Ref: http://petranationaltrust.org

 Getting around: Okay buses and mini-buses and